 Self-adaptive speech recognition technology aims to improve the performance of speech recognition system for a certain speaker or domain.
 The purpose of this technology is to eliminate the decline in speech recognition performance due to variations in speakers or domains in the training and test sets.
 This variation mainly includes phonetics difference and those arising from pronunciation habits.
 Self-adaptive technology is used for products related to speech recognition technology and speech recognition of VIP customers.

 The variability may decrease the performance of speaker/domain-independent recognition systems.
-If a related recognition system is trained for such speaker or domain, huge data collection is required, which is costly.
+If a related recognition system is trained for such speaker or domain, huge dataset is required, which is costly.
 Self-adaptive speech recognition technology offers a good trade-off, requires less data and offers good performance.

 The self-adaptive speech recognition technologies can be classified into two categories according to their self-adaption spaces: self-adaptions in feature space and model space.
 The self-adaption in feature space tries to convert the relevant feature into irrelevant feature, thus matching with the irrelevant model.
 The self-adaption in model space tries to convert the irrelevant model into relevant model and thus match with the relevant feature.
 In short, the purpose of these two types of algorithms is to match the relevant feature with the irrelevant model.